 - An athletic accident is defined as an unexpected sudden and definable event, which is the direct cause of bodily injury, independent of any illness, prior injury, or congenital predisposition.
-This event must occur during a Florida National University Inter-Collegiate Sports event.
+This event must occur during a Florida National University Intercollegiate Sports event.

-- Coverage is only extended for events and activities that are authorized, organized or directly supervised by an official representative of Florida National University.
+- Coverage is only extended for events and activities that are authorized, organized, or directly supervised by an official representative of Florida National University.
 This includes practices and games during both the traditional and non-traditional seasons.

 - Coverage is NOT provided for medical expenses resulting from illness, disease, or conditions unrelated to accidental injury while participating in intercollegiate activities at Florida National University.
 The policy DOES NOT cover general medical illnesses, or non-athletic related injuries or conditions.

-- The benefit period for all eligible expenses is 1 year from original date of injury.
-Failure to provide necessary information in a timely manner may result in non-payment of the claim.
+- The benefit period for all eligible expenses is 1 year from the original date of injury.
+Failure to provide the necessary information in a timely manner may result in non-payment of the claim.
 This provision seizes when the injury has been deemed healed, to the extent reasonably possible.

-- Student-athlete is responsible to make sure proper procedures required by their primary insurance plan are followed.
-Failure to do so can result in a denial of payment from the Universities secondary insurance carrier.
-The University is not responsible for out of network claims.
+- Student-athletes are responsible to make sure proper procedures required by their primary insurance plan are followed.
+Failure to do so can result in a denial of payment from the secondary insurance carrier.

 The Athletic Training Staff must submit the claim for your injury to the secondary insurance company.
 The insurance company will require additional information to process the payment.
-It is the responsibility of the athlete to submit all invoices, and any other necessary paperwork for reimbursement.
-Please consult the Athletic Training staff for directions on how to submit invoices.
+It is the responsibility of the athlete to submit all invoices and any other necessary paperwork for reimbursement.
+Please consult the Athletic Training Staff for directions on how to submit invoices.